german-in-austria/transcribe/README.md

 ### JavaScript Ogg Bitstream Parser

 Parses Ogg Headers and Ogg Pages in JS.
 Useful for working with large OGG files that are impractical to decode all at once.
+More Info here: <https://www.xiph.org/ogg/doc/framing.html>

 ### AudioBuffer to SVG Waveform conversion library